Microsoft Data Science Interview Questions

 Microsoft hires data scientists for a plethora of teams including Xbox Gaming Data Services (GDS), Azure data science teams, and Customer Success Engineering.
 Data Scientists at Microsoft solve problems ranging from improving customer experience in their applications to developing recommendation models to suggest relevant content to product users.
 Microsoft attracts hundreds of thousands of applicants every year, and we at StrataScratch know it’s important for applicants to understand the current questions asked in Microsoft interviews for open data scientist positions.

-This article covers Microsoft data science interview questions from this year.
+This article covers some data science interview questions from Microsoft.
 We will analyze these data science interview questions and guide you towards solutions, while preparing you with a few of the concepts that frequently arise in interviews.

 Technical Concepts Tested in Microsoft Data Scientist and Data Analyst Interview Questions